folkehelseinstituttet/Fhi.Smittestopp.Documentation/anonymous-tokens.md

 As a additional privacy measure, an an alternate authorization method for uploading TEKs has been introduced.
 This method exchanges the JWT access token for an anonymous token, which removes the possibility of the two backend solutions, Fhi.Smittestopp.Backend and Fhi.Smittestopp.Verification, to link verification attempts to uploaded TEKs through the token used for authorization.
-You can find more information about what anonymous tokens are and how they work in [the github repo wiki](https://github.com/HenrikWM/anonymous-tokens/wiki).
+This document focuses on technical details of how anonymous tokens has been implemented in this application, while you can find more general information about what anonymous tokens are and how they work in [the anonymous-tokens github repo wiki](https://github.com/HenrikWM/anonymous-tokens/wiki).
-The [readme of the github repo](https://github.com/HenrikWM/anonymous-tokens) also contains sample code for how to use the package.
+The [readme of the anonymous-tokens  github repo](https://github.com/HenrikWM/anonymous-tokens) also contains sample code for how to use the package.

 ## New infection verification and TEK upload flow